VM-Centric Operations for Virtual Server Agent with VMware (VSA V2)

 - Perform streaming or IntelliSnap backup operations and backup copy operations.

-- A backup operation for a subclient automatically creates child jobs with unique IDs for each VM, and commits VM-specific backup data as each child job finishes.
+- A backup operation for a subclient runs as a VM Admin job.
+For a subclient backup, Commvault automatically creates child jobs with unique IDs for each VM, and commits VM-specific backup data as each child job finishes.

 - Distribute VM backup jobs across the available VSA proxies and MediaAgents, with a separate stream for each job.

-- Index extents are backed up for each VM.
-Subclient indexes are archived after all VM backups finish.
+- Index extents are backed up and retained for each VM.
+VM Admin jobs for subclients do not carry indexing information.

 - Changed block tracking (CBT) information is included as part of the index metadata.
 Cyclic redundancy check (CRC) information is stored as part of the extent header for each extent, and changed extents are backed up.